 GCFLU Quadrivalent (prefilled syringes), immunizing against one more strain of influenza virus subtype B in addition to the two strains of subtype A and another strain of subtype B, was the first of its kind to win government approval in Korea and the fourth in the world to win WHO approval in 2015.
 GCFLU Quadrivalent in single- and multi-dose vials was also the first vaccine of its kind to get approval in Korea for export.
 As of 2017, all vial types passed WHO prequalification to get ready for increasing its share of the global market.

 GreenGene F is a third-generation recombinant protein treatment for hemophilia A, and the third such treatment in the world to have been developed.
-Epitomizing GC Pharma’s unsurpassed technology and expertise, the drug successfully completed Phase 3 and is currently under NDA approval process in China.
+Epitomizing GC Pharma’s unsurpassed technology and expertise, Phase 3 clinical trial has been completed in China, and the permission for Chinese items has been submitted, and the permission review is currently under way.

 The company expects the drug to generate immense added value to the Chinese pharmaceutical market, where there is great potential for growth.
 The company also plans to develop a new-generation and longer-acting hemophilia treatment for developed markets in North America and Europe.